-Knitting a tension square is quite a hassle so I want to find out why it is a good idea and how to do it easily.
+Knitting a tension square is quite a hassle so I want to find out why and when it is a good idea and how to do it easily.

 A tension square is also known as a gauge swatch.
 It is supposed to be a square piece of knitting that contains the gauge.

 What is gauge?